naveedn/naveed-website/content/posts/2020-05-28-its-time-to-bring-back-xtreme-programming-for-distributed-teams.md

 ### Parts of XP I don't agree with

-* **Planning Game**: our team follows a lightweight agile process and that works well for us.
+* **Planning Game**: our team follows a lightweight agile/scrum process and that works well for us.
 Sprint Planning, Sprint Grooming, Sprint Retrospective.
 That's it.
 The Planning Game introduces a lot of new cycles, and it's not clear what the benefit is in having these discrete layers.
 * **Test-Driven Development**: I know that TDD must work for *some* people, but testing in software development has come a long way, and there are multiple strategies for how to incorporate tests in your software product successfully.
 Additionally, I work in Python and JavaScript (2 dynamic languages), and oftentimes, I can avoid the "big upfront design" by prototyping very quickly in a repl or jupyter notebook.
 TDD was developed with Java in mind, which lacked these capabilities.

 If you're interested in experimenting with how XP might fit with your team, here are a few suggestions for how one could do that.